thorntail-examples/booster-release-scripts/README.md

 Review the licenses.
 A recommended approach is to run the RHOAR licenses validation test against the local clones of the boosters.
 Set the `LICENSES_TEST_HOME` environment variable to point to the test directory; if you don't know where to clone it from, ask the team.
-Also set the `MAVEN_HOME` environment variable to point to the Maven installation.
+Also set the `M2_HOME` environment variable to point to the Maven installation.

 Community:
 ```